ericgrandt/TotalEconomy/README.md

 + [Issues](https://github.com/Erigitic/TotalEconomy/issues)
 + [Downloads](https://ore.spongepowered.org/Erigitic/Total-Economy/versions)

-Total Economy is a Sponge plugin that aims to provide a full fledged economy for your server.
+Total Economy is a Sponge plugin that aims to provide a full-fledged economy for your server.
 Each feature can be enabled/disabled and configured to your liking.
 This allows you to continue using your favorite plugins alongside Total Economy without any issue.

 ## Features